 12&12, Inc. is the largest Comprehensive Community Addiction Recovery Center (CCARC) in the state.
 It offers adults suffering from the brain disease of addiction or co-occurring mental health and substance use disorders life-saving recovery tools to support their ability to achieve individualized recoveries.
 It serves its clients through a complete continuum of care that provides multiple levels of treatment including detoxification, intensive residential treatment, outpatient and intensive outpatient treatment, counseling, transitional living, and sober living.
 Its service model is based on a multi-disciplinary approach that integrates medical oversight, psychiatry, nursing, counseling and case management.

 At 12&12, Inc., we serve adults suffering from the brain disease of addiction or co-occurring mental health and substance use disorders through a continuum of care that provides multiple levels of treatment, detoxification, intensive residential treatment, outpatient and intensive outpatient treatment, counseling, transitional living, and sober living – in one location.

 Our service model uses a multi-disciplinary approach that integrates medical oversight, psychiatry, nursing, counseling and case management.
 In alignment with evidence-based practices, we’re simultaneously treating co-occurring mental health and substance use disorders to dramatically increase our clients’ likelihood for recovery.

 We offer life-saving recovery tools for adults suffering with addiction or co-occurring mental health and substance use disorders to achieve individualized recoveries.

 Adults suffering from the brain disease of addiction or co-occurring mental health and substance use disorders will achieve individualized recoveries with our safe, integrated continuum of care service model.

-We have Behavioral Health Care Accreditation from The Joint Commission and our programs are accredited by CARF, the Commission on Accreditation of Rehabilitation Facilities.
+We have Behavioral Health Care Accreditation from The Joint Commission.
 We are certified by the Oklahoma Department of Mental Health and Substance Abuse Services (ODMHSAS) as a Comprehensive Community Addiction Recovery Center (CCARC).
 We are the largest CCARC in the state and the only CCARC that provides the full continuum of services, onsite.
 Bryce House, our residential living facility for homeless veterans in recovery is accredited by the Veterans Administration.